oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 # Introduction

 Traditional OAuth security concepts perform client authentication through a backend channel.
-In ecosystems such as the Issuer-Holder-Verifier model used in {{RFC9449}}, this model raises privacy concerns, as it would enable the backend to recognize which Holder (i.e. client) interacts with which Issuer (i.e. Authorization Server) and potentially furthermore see the credentials being issued.
+In ecosystems such as the Issuer-Holder-Verifier model used in {{SD-JWT}}, this model raises privacy concerns, as it would enable the backend to recognize which Holder (i.e. client) interacts with which Issuer (i.e. Authorization Server) and potentially furthermore see the credentials being issued.
 This specification establishes a mechanism for a backend-attested client authentication through a frontend channel to address these issues.

 Additionally, this approach acknowledges the evolving landscape of OAuth 2 deployments, where the ability for mobile native apps to authenticate securely and reliably has become increasingly important.
 Leveraging platform mechanisms to validate a client instance, such as mobile native apps, enables secure authentication that would otherwise be difficult with traditional OAuth client authentication methods.
 Transforming these platform-specific mechanisms into a common format as described in this specification abstracts this complexity to minimize the efforts for the Authorization Server.